There's something dying inside us, in this modern world saturated with speed and distractions.

 The differences are not so much in the purpose as in the way it is approached.

-Some routes choose restraint and internalisation.
+Some paths choose restraint and internalisation.

 It is in this second, deeply embodied lineage that the Kaula way.

-Among these paths, there is one that resonates deeply with my path: the path of Kaula, the way of the Shakti.
+Among these paths, there is one that resonates deeply with my journey:

 The Kaula Way is a direct continuation of this ancient wisdom, in which the body is not to be overcome, but inhabited.